cheeseischeese/recommendationsystem/README.md

 A recommendation system for movies based on collabrative filtering system.

 ## What is this recommendation system for and what I will do in this project.
-  In today`s world, every customer is faced with multiple chocies in watching movies.
+  In todays world, every customer is faced with multiple chocies in watching movies.
 Recommendation system is used to save customers` time when they are trying to make choices.
   This recommednation system could recommend customer movies which based on what he or she has read and the most popluarly movies.
   I will also research on how and why this system will recommend some movies to users.
 ## Why I choose this project?